SmilingMountain/numerical_investigation_waves_1D_model/README.md

 Euler forward step and a "leapfrog" scheme in the MATLAB code.
 In general, differentials can be transformed to centred differences, forward differences and backward differences, as presented in the full report.
-The Euler forward step uses a forward difference in time and a centred difference in space, while the leapfrog forward step uses centred differences in both space and time.
+The Euler forward step uses a forward difference in time and a centred difference in space, while the "leapfrog" forward step uses centred differences in both space and time.

 The complete, non-linear system, is then considered and again analysed